Webaxx/ionic2-calendar/README.md

-# ionic2-geolocation
+# ionic2-calendar
-Using geolocation with Ionic 2
+Using calendar with Ionic 2

 ### Check out the tutorial on the site
 http://webaxx.fr/ionic-2/tutoriel-ionic-2-calendar/